 A Dependent Care FSA may be used to reimburse yourself for qualified child and dependent care expenses.
 You may use this account without being enrolled in medical coverage.

-The Dependent Care FSA contribution limit is $5,000 (or $2,500 if you are married and filing taxes separately) for 2023.
+You will elect a before-tax contribution amount based on a full calendar year up to the 2025 IRS maximum contribution of $5,000 (or $2,500 if you are married and filing taxes separately).
+However, due to the shortened plan year, you will only receive the contributions that were made from August 1 through December 31.
 Once you set your annual contribution when you enroll, you cannot change that amount during the year (except in the case of certain qualified life events).

 And, with the Dependent Care FSA, you lose any unused money at the end of the year, so it's important that you carefully estimate your anticipated eligible expenses for the coming year.